segmentio/facade/README.md

 #### .userAgent()

-Returns the user agent for the call if passed into the `options.userAgent` field.
+Returns the user agent for the call if passed into the `context.userAgent` field.

 #### .active()